Mclmadden/NGC1333IRAS4/Week 4.md

 `CH3OH_line14` | 0.001265012668199331 | 5.4e-4 | 0.11 | 0.11
 `CH3OH_line15` | 0.0010646074902382063 | 4.3e-4 | 0.12 | 0.12
 `CH3OH_line16` | 0.0011710828501256556 | 6.1e-4 | 0.093 | 0.093

+N.B.
+There doesn't seem to be an apparent linear pattern to the RMS by methanol transition

+Calculated weighted means for the data's centroid and width:

+Weighted Arithmetic Mean = Σ(x * w)/Σ(w)

+> Weighted Width =

+> Weighted Centroid =

 ### Goals For Next Week